Ronen-Sigan/slack-full/README.md

-"# slack-full"
-a hugo based site for testing the slack theme.
+A hugo based site for testing the stack theme.